- Number of students per year: five to seven

 We welcome applications from students with other qualifications comparable to A Level, such as the Scottish Advanced Highers, the International Baccalaureate, and other school leaving examinations.

 Before your interview you'll need to complete a written assessment at an authorised local centre, most likely your school or college.
+This assessment will take place on the 30th October.
 No special knowledge or preparation is needed for this, it's designed to test your historical skills and thinking.
 For more information see the University undergraduate History pages.

 You'll have two interviews, lasting around 25 minutes each.
 Each interview will be with two Fellows in History from the College, or with other historians.
 One interview will feature discussion of source material such as images, texts, or a journal article.
 You'll be given one hour before the interview to study this material.
 The other interview will feature a more general academic discussion of the subject.